openconfig/featureprofiles/feature/gribi/ate_tests/base_leader_election_test/README.md

     `gRIBI-B`).

-*   Connect `gRIBI-A` to DUT specifying `PRESERVE` persistent mode, `SINGLE_PRIMARY` client redundancy in the SessionParameters request, and `election_id` 10.
+*   Connect `gRIBI-A` to DUT specifying `PRESERVE` persistent mode, `SINGLE_PRIMARY` client redundancy in the SessionParameters request.
 Ensure that no error is reported from the gRIBI server.

-*   Connect `gRIBI-B` to DUT specifying `PRESERVE` persistent mode, `SINGLE_PRIMARY` client redundancy with `election_id` 11.
+*   Connect `gRIBI-B` to DUT specifying `PRESERVE` persistent mode, `SINGLE_PRIMARY` client redundancy and make it become leader.

 *   Add an `IPv4Entry` for `198.51.100.0/24` pointing to ATE port-3 via
     `gRIBI-B`, ensure that the entry is active through AFT telemetry and